-- User persona development: A user persona is like a fictional representation of your customer.
-The purpose of developing personas is to create dependable and realistic representations of your key audience segments for reference.
-Creating a user persona will build empathy with your target users and identify exactly what they need and why.
+- User persona development - a user persona is like a fictional representation of your customer.
+The purpose of persona building is to create dependable and realistic representations of your key audience segments for reference.
+Persona creation focus will build empathy with your target users, helping identify exactly what they need and why.

-- Task assignments: These are the actions that you ask the participants to take during your research study.
-Tasks provide context to users so they can engage with the product as they would in real life.
+- Task analysis - assign actions for the participants to take during your research study.
+Tasks provide context to user research processes so that they can engage with the design of products as they would do in a real life scenario.

-Card sorting: This is a UX research method in which participants organize topics into categories in a way that makes sense to them.
-Card sorting can be done by using actual cards, pieces of papers, or any type of online card-sorting tool.
+Card sorting - this is a UX research method in which participants organize topics into categories in a way that makes sense to them.
+A Card sorting session can use actual cards, pieces of papers, or some kind of online card sort tool.

-- User stories: User stories are scenarios that enable a product designer to empathize with the end-user and generate ideas to better their product that fits well into the user’s life.
-These stories are full of minor details like activities and thoughts and can be presented via different media.
+- User stories - these are scenarios that enable a product designer to empathize with the end-user and generate ideas to better their product for users in terms of how it fits into their life.
+User stories are full of minor details like activities and thoughts, and they can be presented via different media.

 When are these methods used?
-The above methods are used for exploring and validating potential user paths, designs, and product features before you invest your time and resources into developing the product.
+The above are intended for exploring and validating prospective user paths, design rationale, and features before you invest your time and resources into developing the product.